 This game was everything today.
 With the entire world watching and two of the sport’s biggest stars, and club teammates at Paris Saint-Germain squaring off head-to-head for the title, these two teams delivered arguably the best World Cup final of all-time.
-The final game ended fittingly with football’s greatest player, Lionel Messi, finally winning a World Cup.
+The final game ended fittingly with football’s greatest player, Lionel Messi, finally winning Messi Argentina World Cup 2022.

 Argentina had dominated the bulk of the match, leading 2-0 with just about 10 minutes to go, but France suddenly burst into life with star forward Kylian Mbappé scoring twice in as many minutes.
 Chances were on both sides in the extra time, Argentina making it 3-2 after an incredible save by Hugo Lloris against Martinez, Lionel Messi’s shot crossed the goal line.
 A whole world thought the match was over, but to everyone’s amazement the show continued with the award of a penalty in the 117th minute for France, which Mbappé himself converted without hesitation.
 One of the most dramatic major sporting events in history saw the teams tied 3-3 after extra time, with the French ultimately missing twice in the shootout before Gonzalo Montiel converted to seal an exhausting and emotional victory.